Notify me

 “Unique Watches”.
 Photos by toybot studios.
 Details and license here.

 The Devon Tread 1 uses a patented system of interwoven time belts to display the time.
-While not a mechanical watch in the traditional sense, because it uses an electronic microcontroller and a rechargeable battery instead of a spring for power, it is still very much a fascinating and visually stunning innovation in mechanical time-display.
+While not a mechanical watch in the traditional sense, because it uses an electronic microcontroller and a rechargeable battery instead of a spring for power, it is still very much a fascinating and visually stunning innovation in mechanical, mathematics-based time-display.
 Its creativity is outstanding both from a technical point of view and from the perspective of how the innovative engineering aligns with the unique aesthetics.

 The HM9 Sapphire Vision from MB&F: